IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 ***Interim Design Decision*** Whenever the node flushes (some prefix of) the write buffer, it will also serialize the corresponding in-memory ledger state to a file.
-This establishes the invariant that the cumulative on-disk content always corresponds to a complete ledger state as of some immutable block.
+This establishes the invariant that the cumulative on-disk content (ie the on-disk UTxO map database + the latest snapshot file) always corresponds to a complete ledger state as of some immutable block.

 Though temporary, this is an example reason to intentionally batch write buffer flushes.